Do you have an amazing blog idea but are struggling with choosing a name? I’ve been there too!

 Also if you are settling for a name because your perfect name is taken (but somehow you’ve become convinced this name is good enough) then this will become apparent during this phase.

 A good name is simple, memorable, unique, and communicates what you do.

 A good name is also not already taken, not trademarked, or easily confused with another brand.
-A good names flows to and from your brand and adds value.
+A good name flows to and from your brand and adds value.